ricklan/data-structure/README.md

 **Trie**

 - A trie is a type of tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.
 It is also known as a "prefix tree" because it is used to efficiently store and retrieve keys that share common prefixes.
-- Nodes: Each node in a trie represents a single character of a key.
+- Each node in a trie represents a single character of a key.
 The root node is usually empty and does not contain any character.
-- Edges: An edge connects two nodes and represents the transition from one character to the next in a key.
+- An edge connects two nodes and represents the transition from one character to the next in a key.
-- Paths: A path from the root to a node spells out a prefix of some key.
+- A path from the root to a node spells out a prefix of some key.
-- End of Word Marker: Nodes can have a flag (or marker) to indicate the end of a valid word or key.
+- Nodes can have a flag (or marker) to indicate the end of a valid word or key.

 [**Inorder Traversal**](https://github.com/ricklan/data-structure/blob/main/Trees/inorder_traversal.py)